Varneon/VUdon-Udonity/README.md

-> # :construction: Udonity is currently in development.
+> # :construction: Udonity hasn't been released yet!
-> This repository is public for convenience so that people can follow the development progress and access it via GitHub API
+> This repository is public for tracking the development process before a release is available for the public.
+This repository is still missing hundreds of core files and downloading this repository's files at this stage will result in errors.

 > You can try out Udonity in its current state it the pre-alpha demo world: https://vrchat.com/home/world/wrld_f1197ac6-72de-4ee1-a56f-ddcc01f6e75d